Bhopal disaster: Post-settlement activity

+On 14 March 2023 Indian Supreme Court dismissed curative petition for enhanced compensation.

 Long-term effects

 In 2018, The Atlantic called it the "world's worst industrial disaster".
+Lawyers, academics and journalists have described the disaster as an ecocide.

 Long-term health effects

 Some data about the health effects are still not available.
 The Indian Council of Medical Research (ICMR) was forbidden to publish health effect data until 1994.

 A total of 36 wards were marked by the authorities as being "gas affected", affecting a population of 520,000.
 Of these, 200,000 were below 15 years of age, and 3,000 were pregnant women.
 The official immediate death toll was 2,259, and in 1991, 3,928 deaths had been officially certified.
-Ingrid Eckerman estimated 8,000 died within two weeks.
+The Sambhavna clinic "estimates 8,000 deaths during the first weeks, and another 8,000 since then".

 The government of Madhya Pradesh confirmed a total of 3,787 deaths related to the gas release.

 Later, the affected area was expanded to include 700,000 citizens.
 A government affidavit in 2006 stated the leak caused 558,125 injuries including 38,478 temporary partial injuries and approximately 3,900 severely and permanently disabling injuries.

 A cohort of 80,021 exposed people was registered, along with a control group, a cohort of 15,931 people from areas not exposed to MIC.
 Nearly every year since 1986, they have answered the same questionnaire.
 It shows excess mortality and morbidity in the exposed group.
 Bias and confounding factors cannot be excluded from the study.
 Because of migration and other factors, 75% of the cohort is lost, as the ones who move out are not followed.

 A number of clinical studies are performed.
 The quality varies, but the different reports support each other.
 Studied and reported long-term health effects are: